justi-lai/CodeArch/README.md

 ### Intelligent Diff Filtering

-Instead of showing entire commit diffs, CodeScribe:
+Instead of showing entire commit diffs, CodeArch:

 - Extracts only hunks that intersected with your selected lines
 - Uses mathematical line range analysis for precision